Office of Applied Psychological Services

 To ensure the safety and wellbeing of all clients, staff, and clinicians, we have implemented a number of cleaning and protective policies within the OAPS clinic for in-person services.
 The services we can provide at this time and our hours of operation have also been modified.
 All clients and OAPS personnel will be required to wear a mask and maintain physical distance at all times in the Behavioral Sciences Building and in the OAPS clinic.
 The only time a mask can be removed is if a client or clinician is alone in a clinic room, with the door shut.

 ALL new clients must physically come to the clinic for their intake appointment, due to the nature of the training clinic and to ensure client wellbeing.
 After the first appointment, clients will have flexibility in fully virtual treatment options.

 - Clients will receive access to a confidential portal to complete their intake documents prior to their appointment.

 - All clients must complete a health screen (accessed via their confidential portal) at least one hour prior to their appointment.
-Clients will also be screened upon arrival to the clinic by the supervisor on site.

 - New clients experiencing symptoms will be rescheduled; current clients experiencing symptoms can meet with a clinician via videoconference or telephone.